rdutta2597/Youtube-Text-Data-Analysis/README.md

 # Youtube Text Data Analysis
- In this project,four things were analysed:
+ In this project,three things were analysed:

  1.Sentiments of people in comments